 Clostridium difficile is a bacterial disease of the GI tract causing diarrhea and is associated with great morbidity.
 NorthShore gastroenterologists have pioneered research in using stool transplantation in patients when they have recurrent and difficult to treat infections.

 Providing sophisticated care with the latest technology to diagnose and treat a wide range of GI disorders is possible with generous support from donors in our community.
-In fact, charitable contributions support the patient care, research initiatives and medical education endeavors of NorthShore University HealthSystem's Division of Gastroenterology and help it accomplish its mission to "preserve and improve human life."
+Your charitable contributions can support patient care, research initiatives and medical education, helping NorthShore's Division of Gastroenterology accomplish its mission to "preserve and improve human life."

 For More Information

 To learn more about how you can help, please contact John H. Hanson, PhD, Director of Philanthropy, NorthShore Foundation at 224.364.7208 or at email@example.com.